andredesousa/essential-angular-scaffold/README.md

 ## Available npm scripts

 The scripts in [package.json](package.json) file were built with simplicity in mind to automate as much repetitive tasks as possible and help developers focus on what really matters.
+There are commands to start the application, code linting and formatting, to run unit tests, to run e2e tests via [Protractor](http://www.protractortest.org/), to generate project documentation and changelog, npm audit and [Lighthouse](https://github.com/GoogleChrome/lighthouse), to build, release and deploy the application to [Docker Swarm](https://docs.docker.com/engine/swarm/), and others.
 All the commands should be executed in a console inside the root directory.

 ## Development server